-The Library is under going a renovation in 2025!
+The Library is undergoing a renovation!

 The library is undergoing a renovation that will include a small addition to the side entrance of the library with a new stairwell, elevator, and two single occupancy bathrooms on every level.
 This addition will be built slightly out into the parking lot, but will only remove one parking space.
 The Children’s Room will be expanded into the basement area and the third floor will be increased to add more meeting room space.
 In addition, shelving will be refinished, new carpets and furnishings added, and you may notice a few spaces shifted around!
 Click below to see the floor plans drawn up by SMP Architecture.